SherG/cool-iron/blog/covid-19-favelas.md

 <div style="padding-left: 2.5em;"><p>They are given a bowl of pasta with meat and a portion of rice, two packets of biscuits and a carton of milk, shared between a whole household and usually their only meal of the day.</p></div>

-The reporter quoted a mother whose family faces homelessness: "I was hoping for a good life," she says, clearly at the brink.
+The reporter quoted a mother whose family faces homelessness: "I was hoping for a good life," she says, at the brink.

 Approximately 6% of Brazilian residents live in favelas, or <a href="https://www.bbc.com/news/world-latin-america-27635554" target="blank">over 11 million</a>.
 The BBC estimates that lockdowns and business failures have pushed an additional 9 million into poverty.